 With the four-game sweep, Notre Dame improved to 22-18 overall, and 10-2 in the Big East, while Villanova fell to 4-8 in the conference.
 The road warriors remained a perfect 10-0 in Big East road games.

-In game one on Saturday, senior Liz Perkins continued her hot hitting, pacing the Irish offense with a three-run homer, her first dinger of the season and the fourth of her

-This week's Big East player of the week, Meghan Murray, went 3-4 with a double and fellow captain Katie Marten smacked her seventh triple of the season, setting a new Notre Dame single-season record.
-Marten's triple was the 12th of her career, a new Notre Dame career mark in

-see SOFTBALL / page 17

-■ FOOTBALL

-Gaps left by graduating backs

-Denson could become best in school's history

-By JOE CAVATO

-Assistant Sports Editor

-The workhouses in the stable of Irish running backs are thoroughbreds whose names, faces, numbers, and times in the 40yard dash are known to Notre Dame fans.
+In game one on Saturday, FOOTBALL Gaps left by graduating backs Denson could become best in school's history By JOE CAVATO Assistant Sports Editor The workhouses in the stable of Irish running backs are thoroughbreds whose names, faces, numbers, and times in the 40yard dash are known to Notre group that will lead the ground assault.

-However, this May, three of those thoroughbreds will graduate, and Irish eyes will become familiar with the next group that will lead the ground

 Graduating seniors Marc Edwards, Randy Kinder and Robert Farmer have combined with rising juniors Autry Denson and Jaimie Spencer to create one of the deepest and most talented backfields in recent years.

-Kinder finished his career eighth on the career rushing list with 2,048 yards while Edwards had 1,591 yards and

-The Irish faithful already know plenty about Autry Denson, who earned a starting role last year and has the opportunity to be one of the finest backs in the school's his-After his first two seasons, Denson already ranks 16th on the career rushing list, and he needs to average just over 98 yards per game for his remaining 23 regular season games to finish at the top of the record book.

-"Autry's done a lot of nice things this spring and can be a very exciting player," new offensive coordinator Jim Colletto said.
-"We're trying to figure ore ways to get
+Kinder finished his career eighth on the career rushing list with 2,048 yards while Edwards had 1,591 yards and Farmer had 1 153 var finest backs in the school's history.
+After his first two seasons, Denson already ranks 16th on the career rushing list, and he needs to average just over 98 yards per game for his remaining 23 regular season games to finish at the top of the record book.
+The Observer/Joe Stark "Autry's done a lot of nice things this spring and can be a very exciting player," new offensive coordinator Jim Colletto said.
+"We're trying to figure Hanging in the balance was Notre Dame's slim lead over Rutgers in the Big East South division.
+The souad Murray responded with a bang, scoring 32 runs in four games, while allowing only one Wildcat to cross the plate.
+Stable defense and strong pitching performances resulted in three straight shutouts senior Liz Perkins continued her hot hitting, pacing the Irish offense with a three-run homer, her first dinger of the season and the fourth of her career This week's Big East player of the week.
+Meghan Murray, went 3-4 with a double and fellow captain Katie Marten smacked her seventh triple of the season, setting a new Notre Dame single-season record.
+Marten's triple was the 12th of her career, a new Notre Dame career mark in Dame fans.

-Besides carrying the load for the running attack, Denson will

-see FOOTBALL / page 18

-Spring Football

-The Observer will be profiling a different position on the Notre Dame football team each day this week.

-Monday Tuesday ☐ Wednesday

-☐ Thursday ☐ Friday

-Running Backs

-Tight Ends

-Quarterbacks

-Coaches Ron Powlus

-The Observer/ Melissa Weber